KailaniBailey/An-Introduction-to-Cryptography/Week 2: Modern Cryptography/Reflection/README.md

 - What did you find interesting?
 - What did you find challenging
 - What would you like to learn more about?

+## My Response
+> I’ve learned more about cryptography and the many different ciphers there are.
+Initially, I wasn’t aware of how many different ciphers currently exist but I did find it interesting and even went a step further and researched a few that I found personally intriguing.